ouspg/CompSec-return-templates/Lab3Template/README.md

 *You can remove questions and just leave task numbers/letters if you want.*

+**Answer to this document, and push changes to Git!**

 ## Task 1: Finding traces of DDoS attack

 ### A) At what time (in which second) there were the most requests for server?
 How many requests there were in that moment?

  * How did you proceed?
  * Show all possible commands you used
- * Explain all the commands
+ * Explain the purposes of all commands in this task
- * Explain theory, what is the logic behind commands(=why did you choose them in the first hand?)
+ * Explain theory, what is the logic behind commands possible combination of them (=why did you choose them in the first hand?)

 ### B) How servers were actually loaded/burdened?
 There were multiple requests for server at same time of course, but some weakness of service was also exploited.
 Requests had some specific functionality.